-South District SSMID Proposal
+South District SSMID: Updates

 A Self-Supporting Municipal Improvement District (SSMID) is a tool for property owners in a geographic area to fund improvements and services beyond basic municipal services.
 The goals of creating a SSMID are to leverage private investment in order to spur economic development and stimulate growth, enhance livability and infrastructure, and facilitate community-building activities through marketing, advocacy, communications, and event planning.

 How does a SSMID work?